thomasf/go-bash-completion/README.md

 ## Cache of go package list

-Output of "go list all std" is stored inside an an environment variable, so it's on a per shell level.
+Output of "go list all std" is stored inside an environment variable, so it's on a per shell level.
 Having The `_go_clear_cache` function clears the cache if needed.

 ## Alternatives

 These are all the current alternatives I've found.